The Beautiful Mess Effect

 In a time before social media and even the internet, if you lived in the UK back in the 90’s you will know the name Paul Gascoigne.

 This dude was everywhere.
-As a footballer who should of been found in the back pages of newspapers, he dominated the front pages, as he did magazines, TV news, chat shows, mugs, pencil cases and pretty much everything else you can think of.
+As a footballer who should have been found in the back pages of newspapers, he dominated the front pages, as he did magazines, TV news, chat shows, mugs, pencil cases and pretty much everything else you can think of.
 He was made an honorary member of Oxford University’s junior common room, had a Madame Tussaud’s waxwork made in his image.
 Gazzamania certainly hit Britain hard.

 Now, to give a bit of context here, I am one of those rare breeds of Englishmen who has zero interest in football.
-Couldn’t really name many teams and even less, players (and who also doesn’t drink tea but thats beside the point) but seem to know lots about ‘Gazza’ simply from being exposed to all the hype at the time – there was little escape.
+Couldn’t really name many teams and even less, players (and who also doesn’t drink tea but that’s beside the point) but seem to know lots about ‘Gazza’ simply from being exposed to all the hype at the time – there was little escape.

 As talented as Gascoigne was on the pitch he also had this eccentricity off the pitch that the media, and population, loved.
 Like a super goal-scoring-class-clown.
 Though what made him famous, well more like catapulted to national stardom, was the event which took place during the World Cup in Italy way back in 1990 – Gazza cried.1